Uilleann is an authentic sounding set of Traditional Irish Uilleann Bagapipes that is played like the real instrument.

 The chanter fingerings are based on those used for the Uilleann pipes and will also be immediately familiar and intuitive for players of the tin whistle and Irish Flute.

-The app supports traditional finger vibrato, and note bending effects.
+The app supports both open and closed piping styles, traditional finger vibrato, and note bending effects.

 How to Play